-I grew up with the homeless, mentally ill and addicted that live under the boardwalk there.
-My father, a lifeguard on the beach.
+I grew up with the homeless, mentally ill and addicted that lived under the boardwalk.
+My dad was a lifeguard on the beach.
 He used to keep me around the station to run errands for the other guards.
-They called it being a “mascot”.
-Far too young to responsibly do it, I’d wander up the boardwalk, lunch orders in hand talking to the familiar burnt out occupants of that unique brand of skid row.
+Far too young to do it, I’d wander up the boardwalk, with their lunch orders in hand.
+I’d talk to the familiar burnt out occupants of the unique skid row I wandered through daily.
 Those were my earliest memories.
-And though they don’t sound fond, they are.
-If for no other reasons than it’s home.
+And though they don’t sound like good ones, they are.
+If for no other reasons than they remind me of home.
 Home is our first memories.
 And the human condition craves it.

-So when I parked my rental car and set off on foot, cheese steak sub under my arm, I wandered up to my old beach.
-The one that I got to work when I was finally old enough to be a guard myself.
+So when I parked my rental car and set off on foot with a cheese steak sub under my arm, I wandered up to my old beach, the one that I got to work when I was finally old enough to be a guard myself.
 I wanted to sit and watch it.
 The way I used to.
 The way that it was.

 A lot of it is the same.
 And a lot of it isn’t.

-I found myself walking through the remains of the towering Trump Plaza Hotel and Casino on my way to the boardwalk.
-25 years ago, when I worked the beach on Georgia Avenue, its shadow loomed over the surf.
-The deafening music from the deck above the casino blared in our ears all day.
+I lost myself walking through the remains of the towering Trump Plaza Hotel and Casino on my way to the boardwalk.
+25 years ago, when I worked that beach on Georgia Avenue, its shadow loomed over the surf.
+Life giving music blared from the deck above the casino all day.
 It was menacing.
 And active.
+It was alive once.

 I was walking through failure’s art.

-I could feel it in my gut when I walked through the old valet parking entrance, past the once bustling lobby and up onto the boardwalk, empty on the cold day, wind blowing hard from the north end, storm clouds moving quickly over the top of me.
+I could feel it in my gut when I walked through the old valet parking entrance, past the once bustling lobby and up onto the empty boardwalk, with the cold wind blowing hard from the north end and the storm clouds moving quickly over the top of me.
 It felt apocalyptic.

-I’m not going to do that though.
-Blame does little in the face of such crippling destitution.
+Blame does little in the face of such crippling destitution though.
 After all, this was business.
 And business has a cycle and a purpose.
 And though others have taken up the task of chronicling Trump’s path along this journey that ended in the bones of his casino laying bare in wind and the rain, I’ll leave that to them.
 Instead I’ll deliver a very simple message of contrast.
 And ask you to do the rest for yourself.

 As I shook off the dark feeling of failure, walking under the walkway from the garage that had no cars to the hotel that had no guests, I walked a few hundred yards south and sat down on a bench to eat and let Atlantic City sink a little deeper back into me.

-The view was very different a stones throw away.
-Now, a titan stood in front of me.
+The view was different a stones throw from the plaza.
+A titan stood in front of me.
 A massive relic from the days when men built things of steel and stone; Boardwalk Hall.
-It’s a 100 year old marvel of architecture that served as convention center for the city until the 90’s and has served as a bustling entertainment venue since.
+It’s a 100 year old marvel of architecture.

-Carved into the limestone facade facing the Atlantic Ocean since it’s construction in 1929 was something I never noticed before.
+Carved into the limestone facade facing the Atlantic Ocean was something I never noticed before.
 I worked the beach in front of it eight hours a day, six days a week for two years.
 And I never noticed it.
-Perhaps it was the abandoned lot to the south of it, another one of Trump’s old hotels torn down years ago.
-Or the abandoned building to the north of it, the Plaza I just walked through that made the words stand out.
-In letters as tall as a man across its 300-foot face there’s an inscription.
+Maybe it was the abandoned lot to the south of it, another one of Trump’s old hotels torn down years ago.
+Or the abandoned Plaza to the north that made me notice it; Letters as tall as a man across 300-foot face.

 “A permanent monument conceived as a tribute to the ideals of Atlantic City, built by its citizens and dedicated to recreation, social progress and industrial achievements.”